 Learning Expeditions: Expeditions are long-term, teacher-designed studies, in which students are involved in original research, critical thinking, and problem solving.
 Often multi-disciplinary, learning expeditions are directly tied to curriculum standards, and explicitly focus on developing literacy as well as persistence, leadership, and collaboration.
 Most learning expeditions will incorporate field work and/or service learning and local expertise, expanding learning beyond the classroom walls.
 Expeditions culminate in student products that have value to an external audience - such as a research project on public transportation resulting in a presentation to the city council, outlining the findings and proposing resolutions.
-Expeditions were launched in the 2015-16 school year, and will be refined and continued at every grade level for 2016-17.
+Expeditions were launched in the 2015-16 school year, and are reviewed and refined annually and continued at every grade level.

-Crew: Based on the concept that "We are all crew, not passengers," Crew is an integral component of the Franklin experience.
+- Crew: Based on the concept that "We are all crew, not passengers," Crew is an integral component of the Franklin experience.
 Teams of students and an adult advisor meet daily to discuss academic, social/emotional issues, college/career readiness, learn about and practice habits of scholarship and character traits, share accomplishments, and organize portfolios or exhibitions.
-Crew creates an opportunity to build stronger relationships between students and between students and faculty, further ensuring that every student feels a sense of belonging and competence as part of the learning community.

-- 8th and 10th Grade Passages: Passages are public presentations in which students share evidence of their readiness for the next step in their education journey.
+Crew creates an opportunity to build stronger relationships between students and between students and faculty, further ensuring that every student feels a sense of belonging and competence as part of the learning community. - 8th and 10th Grade Passages: Passages are public presentations in which students share evidence of their readiness for the next step in their education journey.
 Students reflect upon and share work that demonstrates mastery of specific academic standards as well as development of habits of scholarship and student self-assessment.
-Passages are an important opportunity for students to practice goal-setting, reflection, and connecting their learning to the longer-term goal of achieving college and career readiness. - Internship or Independent Study: Every student will complete an internship or a mentored independent study.
+Passages are an important opportunity for students to practice goal-setting, reflection, and connecting their learning to the longer-term goal of achieving college and career readiness. - Senior Project: All seniors will complete a Senior Project, which incorporates independent research, an internship or a mentored independent study, and related service project.
 The internship will incorporate a compelling topic selected by the student, strong reading and writing components, fieldwork, and a final product that demonstrates the deepened understanding of the content studied and skills learned.
-Planning for the internship or study will be incorporated into Crew.
-We will begin planning for this ambitious component during the 2017-18 school year; we seek to be ready for this to be a positive and successful experience before we implement internships for all students. - Senior Capstone: All seniors will complete and present a Senior Capstone project as part of graduation requirements.
-The Capstone Project, presented to a panel of students, staff, and community members, is the final opportunity for the student to demonstrate that she or he has developed the skills needed to become a leader, problem-solver, and effective and ethical citizen of the local and global community. - Fieldwork: Learning extends beyond our classrooms and into the local and global community.
+The Senior Project is presented to a panel of students, staff, and community members, as the final opportunity for the student to demonstrate that she or he has developed the skills needed to become a leader, problem-solver, and effective and ethical citizen of the local and global community. - Fieldwork: Learning extends beyond our classrooms and into the local and global community.
 Students at Franklin learn from fieldwork, experts, and service in addition to learning from texts.
 Students frequently work in the field during expeditions.
 When in the field, students are active investigators using the research tools, techniques of inquiry, and standards of presentation used by professionals in the field.
 In addition to having students conduct research outside the school, teachers bring experts from the community into the classroom.
 These experiences maximize students' motivation to learn and achieve.
 Fieldwork is an integral aspect of learning at Franklin and is not optional.
 Students are expected to be prepared and to recognize their role as ambassadors for the school when they are working in the community.
 Students will be excused from fieldwork only with the prior permission of the Executive Director or designee. - Service Learning: An important component in helping students learn to take action and initiative, we will look for opportunities to incorporate service learning throughout our curriculum and Learning Expeditions.
 Initially, our program will focus on service learning opportunities within our local community and region - and even within our own school community.